In this post, I’m exploring the 17 perfect bean to cup coffee machines of 2022 in the UK.

 - Panarello Steam/Hot Water Arm

-- Adjustable Coffee Dosage
+- Adjustable Coffee Dose

 Blurb:

-The Gaggia Brera is a compact bean-to-cup espresso machine in a stylish, modern design.
+The Gaggia Brera is a compact bean-to-cup espresso coffee machine in a stylish, modern design.
 The Brera is modest to work with and allows easy access to the water tank and coffee ground waste via the front of the machine.

 My Review